sameer-patel-dev/Hexa-HealthCare-Chatbot/Database/Readme.txt

-Contains all the Data required for the Project
+Contains all the data required for the project.